thoughtworksarts/EmoPy/README.md

 This is a new library that has a lot of room for growth.
 Check out the list of open issues that we need help addressing!

 [@Chen2014FacialER]: https://www.semanticscholar.org/paper/Facial-Expression-Recognition-Based-on-Facial-Comp-Chen-Chen/677ebde61ba3936b805357e27fce06c44513a455 "Facial Expression Recognition Based on Facial Components Detection and HOG Features"

+[@Jia2014]: https://www.researchgate.net/figure/Fig-2-Facial-expression-image-sequence-in-Cohn-Kanade-database_257627744_fig1 "Head and facial gestures synthesis using PAD model for an expressive talking avatar"

+[@vanGent2016]: http://www.paulvangent.com/2016/04/01/emotion-recognition-with-python-opencv-and-a-face-dataset/ "Emotion Recognition With Python, OpenCV and a Face Dataset.
+A tech blog about fun things with Python and embedded electronics."